 Concealed mudguard mount on a Trek Madone

 The Trek Madone 2.1, for example, has mudguard eyelets just behind the dropouts on the fork and frame, out of view until you need to use them.
-The Canyon Inflite also has unique mudguard mounts and Canyon have designed their own mudguards, made by SKS, to be compatible with these mounts, so there's increasing choice if you look around.
+The Canyon Inflite, Grizle and Grail also have unique mudguard mounts and Canyon have designed their own mudguards, made by SKS, to be compatible with these mounts, so there's increasing choice if you look around.

 'When you live in the UK, you gain an appreciation for a good set of mudguards,' says Kinesis of its Fend Off guards.
 And true to form, they are a good set of mudguards.
 Very good, in fact.

 Most of your road bike mudguard options out there are plastic, or plastic with a metal core.
 These Fend Off mudguards are anodised aluminium, and as such they're considerably stiffer than most.
 Kinesis has only used a single stay on the front, and that's plenty to keep the guard firmly in place.
 At the back there are two stays and a bridge mount, but again the guard is stiff enough that you could dispense with the bridge mount if, for example, you have a frame with no seatstay bridge.
 With it in place, the guard is very rigid and quiet.

 The SKS Chromoplastic mudguards are one of the best known, and very highly regarded, full-length options.
 They’re made by sandwiching aluminium strips inside a plastic housing.
 The resulting profile is quite deep which makes it stiff and sturdy.
 Stainless steel stays fix them in place and the Secu-Clips on the front means they pop out of the mount if somehting gets caught between the mudguard and tyre, rather than locking teh wheel and putting you on your face.
 You get a generous mudflap on the front mudguard and a reflector on the rear.
 They’re available in several sizes to fit tyres from 20 to 45mm.